MethodsAndPractices/vsteam/.docs/Get-VSTeamBuildDefinition.md

 To specify multiple IDs, use commas to separate the IDs.

-To find the ID of a build defintion, type Get-BuildDefinition.
+To find the ID of a build defintion, type Get-VSTeamBuildDefinition.

 ```yaml
 Type: Int32[]